Performance Anomalies in Concurrent Data Structure Microbenchmarks: Comparison Lock-Free Binary Search Tree

 \subsection{Performance Factors: Synchrobench}

 Further investigation is required to understand the underlying causes of comparatively spiked performance results from the Synchrobench microbenchmark seen in Figure \ref{install_compare}.
-In the following set of experiments we aim to equalize the performance results of Setbench and Synchrobench through various adjustments made to Synchrobench where errors or bugs were discovered in the testing architecture for the lock-free BST.
-We modify the original installation of Synchrobench with necessary adjustments and title each updated version as \texttt{SynchroX}, where X is the adjustment number.
+In the following set of experiments we aim to equalize the performance results of Setbench and Synchrobench through various adjustments made to Synchrobench where errors or bugs were discovered.
+We modify the original installation of Synchrobench and title each updated version as \texttt{SynchroX}, where X is the adjustment number.
 With each successive modification, for both Ascylib and Synchrobench, all previous modifications are maintained unless stated otherwise.
-A summary of modifications performed in our work are listed in Table 2.
+A summary of modifications performed in our work are listed in Table \ref{summary_synchro_ascy}.